cybercongress/launch-kit/Launch FAQ.md

 There are 1PTCYB (a petabyte is 15 zeros).
 They are broken down per following:

-- 90% for the distribution games (in other words open-sale) and for those who stake THC tokens (including cyber~Congress)
+- 80% for public allocation
 - 10% is a gift to Urbit, Cosmos and ETH communities
+- 10% inventors, cyber\~Congress team and seed donors

 A further breakdown is available in the [white paper](https://github.com/cybercongress/cyber/blob/master/main.tex).